The Essential Guide to INCI Names in Cosmetics: Understanding, Finding and Using

 Introduction:

 Cosmetic products play a significant role in our daily lives, offering a wide array of beauty and personal care solutions.
 Behind every cosmetic product lies a diverse range of ingredients that contribute to its formulation.
 The International Nomenclature of Cosmetic Ingredients (INCI) name is a standardized system that helps identify and classify these ingredients.
-In this comprehensive blog post, we will explore various aspects of INCI names, including their definition, significance, and how to find them.
-We will also address some frequently asked questions from customers about INCI names and using them on product labels.
+This comprehensive guide is designed for SMEs, new start-ups, and individual brand owners, exploring various aspects of INCI names, including their definition, significance, and how to find them.

 What is an INCI name?

-The term INCI stands for International Nomenclature of Cosmetic Ingredients.
-It is a standardised and systematic naming system used to identify cosmetic ingredients worldwide.
-The development and publication of INCI names are overseen by the US Personal Care Products Council (PCPC).
-However, it is important to remember that having an INCI name does not guarantee that the ingredient is legally permitted or safe to use in cosmetic products.
+An INCI (pronounced ‘inky’) name stands for International Nomenclature of Cosmetic Ingredients.
+It is a standardized and systematic name used to identify cosmetic ingredients worldwide.
+These names are developed and published by the US Personal Care Products Council (PCPC).
+However, it is essential to note that just because an ingredient has an INCI name does not guarantee it is legal, safe, or permitted for use.

 Finding an INCI name:

-For those operating in the EU/UK markets, the official source to obtain INCI names is the published Glossary, (see Commission Decision (EU) 2019/701).
-In addition to the Glossary, CosIng (short for Database of Cosmetic Ingredients), is a searchable online database and is a valuable resource.
-CosIng provides not only the INCI name but also other identifiers such as CAS numbers and EINECS numbers.
-It also indicates whether an ingredient is included in any of the annexes of the Cosmetic Regulation.
-While CosIng is a reliable tool, the Glossary remains the primary legal source for INCI names.
+In the EU/UK, the official source for obtaining INCI names is the published Glossary: Commission Decision (EU) 2019/701.
+Additionally, there is a useful searchable online database called CosIng (Cosmetic Ingredients).
+This database provides not only the INCI name but also other identifiers for the ingredient, such as CAS number and EINECS number, along with information about its inclusion in any of the annexes of the Cosmetic Regulation.
+Although CosIng is generally reliable and helpful, it is crucial to remember that the database is not the legal source (the Glossary).
 To optimize searches on CosIng, use the ‘Advanced Search’ page and select ‘Ingredient’ to narrow down results effectively.

 Purpose of an INCI name:

-The INCI name serves multiple purposes in the cosmetic industry.
-One of its primary roles is to promote uniformity and facilitate the identification of ingredients.
-This helps reduce confusion among manufacturers, regulators, and consumers.
-For cosmetic brand owners, the INCI name is crucial for accurately labelling the ingredient list on product labels.
-It follows specific rules, and while it is preferred to use only the INCI name, many competent authorities, like Trading Standards, accept the common name within brackets alongside the INCI name.
+The INCI name serves several purposes in the cosmetic industry.
+It promotes uniformity and aids in the identification of ingredients, thereby reducing confusion among manufacturers, regulators, and consumers.
+For cosmetic brand owners, the primary purpose of the INCI name is to accurately label the ingredient list on product labels.
+The order of ingredients and the way their names should be written follow specific rules.
+While strictly speaking, only the INCI name should be used, many competent authorities, such as Trading Standards, accept the common name in brackets within the INCI name.
 For example, “Lavandula Angustifolia (Lavender) Oil” is an acceptable format.

 Composition of INCI names: